murphye/cheap-gke-cluster/README.md

 ```
 You may also choose to change the region you choose to deploy.
 Each GCP region has different pricing for VM Spot instances.
 See this [page](https://cloud.google.com/compute/vm-instance-pricin) for pricing details.

-## Run the Deployment
+## Deploy the GKE Cluster

-Now you can run Terraform:
+Now you can run Terraform to deploy GKE and all of the supporting components needed for this solution to work.

 ```
 cd terraform